DigitalResultsPros/DigitalResultsPros/README.md

-- 👋 Hi, I’m @DigitalResultsPros
+- 👋 Hello!
+We are @Digital Results Pros
-- 👀 I’m interested in AI, programming, and learning.
+- 👀 We are interested in AI, programming, and learning.
-- 🌱 I’m currently learning machine learning applications
+- 🌱 We are currently learning machine learning applications
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️ We are looking to collaborate on interesting projects
-- 📫 How to reach me ds@digitalresultspros.com
+- 📫 How to reach us ds@digitalresultspros.com
 - ⚡ Fun fact: I love golf and simracing

 <!---